OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 1. In Outlook on Windows, create a new message.

     ![Screenshot of a message window in Outlook on Windows with the subject set on compose](../images/outlook-win-autolaunch.png)

+## Debug

+As you implement your own functionality, you may need to debug your code.
+For guidance on how to debug event-based add-in activation, see [Debug your event-based Outlook add-in](debug-autolaunch.md).

 ## Event-based activation behavior and limitations